peterhinch/micropython-async/v3/docs/NEC_IR.md

 This solution provides an example of an asynchronous device driver.
 A more complete IR solution may be found [here](https://github.com/peterhinch/micropython_ir).
 This supports other protocols and IR "blasting".
-It does not use `uasyncio` but is nonblocking and is compatible with `uasyncio` applications.
+It does not use `asyncio` but is nonblocking and is compatible with `asyncio` applications.

 # Demo scripts